jbequ5/SAGE-Enigma-Subnet/README.md

 **English-first • Verifier-first • Biologically-evolving • Maximum Heterogeneity • Self-Hardening • Real Compute Backends**

+### Unique & Solver Features

 The Enigma Machine Miner is a self-improving agentic system engineered to solve the hardest verifiable optimization problems on the Enigma subnet — quantum, cryptography, symbolic mathematics, stochastic systems, plasma control, battery chemistry, fusion, and beyond.

 Every execution is treated as both a solution attempt and a permanent evolutionary step.
 High-signal outcomes are distilled through per-fragment reinforcement scoring and folded into a living second brain of readable Markdown files.
 This creates measurable compounding capability that grows stronger, more reliable, and more creative over time.

-### Unique & Novel Solver Features

 #### 1. Verifier-First Architecture with Living Contract

 Every challenge begins with a formal Verifiability Contract — the single source of truth that defines required artifacts, composability rules, dry-run success criteria, and synthesis guidance.

-**How it works**: The contract is written first, before any compute is spent.
-Planning generates and self-critiques it using deep graph search and bootstrap insights.
+**How it works**: Challenges and verification specifications come directly from the Enigma subnet itself and are input by the miner.
+The system is therefore executing precisely on what the subnet expects and rewards.
+Planning generates and self-critiques the contract using deep graph search and bootstrap insights.
 Orchestrator then produces per-subtask contract slices and executable verifier snippets that constrain the entire pipeline.

-**Why it matters**: It turns verification from a post-hoc check into a proactive constraint, dramatically increasing the probability of producing solutions that are both novel and verifiable.
+**Why it matters**: It turns verification from a post-hoc check into a proactive constraint, dramatically increasing the probability of producing solutions that meet the subnet’s exact standards.

 #### 2. DVR Pipeline & Intelligent Dry Run Gate

 The complete DVR Pipeline (Decompose → Verify → Recompose) enforces the contract at every layer with ruthless determinism.

 **How it works**: Intelligent mock generation creates high-fidelity winning mocks and adversarial variants that deliberately stress-test rules and invariants.
 Snippet self-validation and a 5D Verifier Self-Check run before any swarm compute is spent.
 Deterministic composability checking validates the merged output.
-Failures automatically trigger targeted deep-dive experiments.

-**Why it matters**: It dramatically reduces wasted compute and turns verification failures into self-directed improvement.
+**Why it matters**: It dramatically reduces wasted compute and ensures only high-quality plans proceed.

 #### 3. Balanced Hybrid Compute with Confidence-Gated Routing